mapodev/impressum-manager-wordpress/README.txt

 - Onboarding process added.
 - General policy edited.
 - New Form design, all in one page.
 Therefore removed some functions and stuff.
-- Using Shortcode [wp_impressum] instead of choosing page.
+- Using Shortcode [impressum_manager] instead of choosing page.
   User could understood it false and might think to edit the impresusm in the page.
 - Added Versions Number to Head